campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 2. Item Containers
 3. Unique Overworld Monsters

-XC3's colony system is half-baked, being a terrible substitute for <text-with-tooltip :tooltip="'Remember Torigoth from Xenoblade Chronicles 2, or Colony 9 from Xenoblade 1?
-These massive, intricate cities were fun to explore, and helped establish a feeling that real people lived in these worlds.
-XC3\'s colonies feel absolutely desolate by comparison.'">the kinds of cities one would typically encounter in an RPG</text-with-tooltip>.
-This is because the game's colonies are practically identical.
-Other than having a different item shop, a different Hero, and a different backdrop, there's nothing to distinguish the colonies from each other; In fact, during my playthrough, I'd frequently get colonies confused, fast traveling to one when I meant to go to another.
+XC3's colony system is half-baked, being a terrible substitute for the kinds of <text-with-tooltip :tooltip="'Remember Torigoth from Xenoblade Chronicles 2, or Colony 9 from Xenoblade 1?
+XC3\'s colonies feel desolate by comparison.'">cities</text-with-tooltip> traditionally featured in JRPGs.
+This is because the game's colonies are practically identical; other than having a different item shop, a different Hero, and a different backdrop, there's nothing to distinguish the colonies from each other; In fact, during my playthrough, I'd frequently get colonies confused, fast traveling to one when I meant to go to another.

 The game initially makes a huge deal out of these colonies, urging players to maximize each colony's "affinity chart".
 But to me, there's no reason to care about it because, proportionally, the rewards are absolutely meager compared to the work required for them.
 Think "Increased Swimming Speed" is an adequate reward for completing several lengthy fetch quests?
 No, not even close.
 And the "relationships" built between each colony's citizens mostly consist of nothing more than a handful of unvoiced textboxes.